-The Nashman Center offers support and advocacy to promote Community-Engaged Scholarship.
-GW has a proud tradition of high-quality service-learning courses, as well as community-engaged research, creative work and practice in the professions.
+The Nashman Center provides support and advocacy to promote Community Engaged Scholarship.
+GW has a proud tradition of mutually beneficial partnerships between scholars and community members, through service-learning courses, participatory action research, professional practice and creative work.

 Community Engagement describes the collaboration between institutions of higher education and their larger communities (local, regional/state, national and global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.

 The purpose of community engagement is the partnership of college and university knowledge and resources with those of the public and private sectors to enrich scholarship, research and creative activity; enhance curriculum, teaching and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.